How to see a CLAS advisor

 Phone advising is limited during drop-add periods.

 Staff emails are not provided on this site.
 In order to provide timely responses to inquiries our advisors monitor team email inboxes.
 You may email a question from our email page for answers to general questions about the College of Liberal Arts and Sciences.
-Please note that we are unable to discuss personal academic records via email.
 We strive to answer all e-mails within 24-48 business hours.
 However, there might be a delay in response during peak times.

 Under Florida law, e-mail addresses are public records.
 If you do not want your e-mail address released in response to a public records request, do not send electronic mail to this entity.
 Instead, contact this office by phone or in writing.